 Decathlon opened its first store in the Medellín area in the new mall.
 France-based Decathlon is the largest sporting goods retailer in the world and sells affordably priced sportswear and sports equipment.
 But Decathlon wasn’t open on the opening day of the mall.

-Also, there is banking area of the mall with two initial banks: Bancolombia and Banco Sudameris.
+Also, there is banking area of the mall with three initial banks: Bancolombia, Banco Sudameris and Davivienda.
 And there is a sign that Banco de Bogotá will be opening plus space for additional banks.

 The fourth floor of the mall wasn’t complete on opening day.
 And this fourth floor is intended to be a sporting area with five soccer fields, a sand volleyball court, climbing wall, space for joggers and a Smart Fit gym.